In this day and age, nobody can afford to waste time.

 Price: free plan with basic project management, paid plans starting from $10.99/user/month

-Another popular and versatile tool, Trello is an online Kanban board with a focus on team collaboration.
-Trello boards can be used for literally anything from project management to launching products, to new employee onboarding.
+Another well-known and versatile tool, Trello is an online Kanban board with a focus on team collaboration.
+Trello boards are a powerful and flexible tool can be used for literally anything from project management to launching products, to new employee onboarding.
 The Butler Trello power-up helps users bring automation to the Trello boards, putting the work on autopilot.

-Apart from Butler, Trello offers an impressive portfolio of power-ups that bring more automation and functions to the basic Trello boards.
+Apart from Butler, Trello offers an impressive portfolio of additional power-ups that bring more automation and functions to the basic Trello boards, from calendars to Gantt charts, and much more.

 Price: basic free plan, paid plans start from $9.99/user/month